What is Tony’s Chocolonely?

 The store is closed at lunchtimes and weekends

 … and when they are on a skiing holiday in April.

 They recently opened a new ‘Super Store” in the Beurs van Berlage.
 It’s closer to Amsterdam centre in a location that was the early 20th century base of the Dutch cocoa trade.
-Best of all they tipped me off about the imminent launch of a “make your own chocolate” machine in store.
-I’ll update with further details as soon as it happens!
+We’re not a fan of the touristy area in which its based but when you step into the basement store, the Tony’s magic makes it worthwhile.

 I could not love this brand any more deeply.
 Their goals and objectives, their tone of voice and most importantly their chocolate.
 Go here.
 Buy their chocolate.
 These are GREAT people doing very very good things.

 i love tony’s chocolonely because i love the taste of the flavours.